Sjord/Sjord.github.io/_posts/2022-12-30-should-2fa-secrets-be-encrypted.md

 date: 2023-02-01
 ---

+When setting up two-factor authtentication using time-based OTP, the client and secret agree on a symmetric secret key.
+The application has to save this key somewhere in order to verify 2FA tokens.
+How can this key be stored securely?

 <!-- Photo source: https://pixabay.com/nl/photos/berlijn-toets-sleutel-sluiten-zeker-96225/ -->

+## Introduction

 Time based OTP is commonly used for two-factor authentication.
 It works with a symmetric key.
 The server generates a key and stores it.
 It shows a QR code containing the key to the user, who then scans it and stores the key in their phone.
 The phone uses this key to generate a OTP, which the server can verify.